Vortitron/WeatherAnimations/README.md

 - [Adafruit SH110X Library](https://github.com/adafruit/Adafruit_SH110x) or [Adafruit SSD1306 Library](https://github.com/adafruit/Adafruit_SSD1306)
 - [U8g2lib](https://github.com/olikraus/u8g2) (if using the original WeatherAnimations functions)
 - [ArduinoJson](https://arduinojson.org/) (for Home Assistant API integration)
+- [PNGdec](https://github.com/bitbank2/PNGdec) (for decoding PNG images from online sources)
 - Arduino ESP32 core

+### PNG Decoding

+The library now uses the PNGdec library to properly decode PNG images from online sources.
+This provides several benefits:

+- Proper decoding of all standard PNG formats
+- Support for transparency
+- Conversion of colour images to appropriate monochrome format for OLED displays
+- Better image quality than the previous placeholder implementation
+- Improved error handling with detailed diagnostic messages

+The PNG decoder converts downloaded images to the appropriate format for display on monochrome OLED screens, using a luminance calculation and threshold to determine whether each pixel should be on or off.

 ## Installation